Practicing UXO Safety at the Former Blair Rifle Range in North Vancouver, B.C.

 The former Blair Rifle Range, located in the Northlands area of North Vancouver, was used by the Canadian Armed Forces for military training from the 1930s to 1960s (figure 1).

-As part of the Department of National Defence’s (DND) regular UXO program work, a site survey and UXO clearance were completed along trails and open areas in 2018, and UXO were removed from forested areas in winter 2023.
-New caution signs were also installed throughout the property.
+As part of the Department of National Defence’s (DND) regular UXO program work, a site survey and UXO clearance were completed along trails and open areas in 2018, and UXO were removed from forested areas from winter 2023 to fall 2024.
+UXO caution signs were also installed throughout the property.

-To ensure continued safe community use of the site, DND will resume UXO clearance work until the end of June, and will return in the Fall of 2024.
+To ensure continued safe community use of the site, DND will continue UXO clearance work from Feb to Nov 2025.
 This work will be performed between trees, with only trees that pose a hazard to workers being removed if absolutely required.
 Some low-lying brush will be removed in areas with dense vegetation.

 Temporary trail closures